Made possible, together

 - Partnership approach: Jointly developed IP

-Type of partnership: Proof-of-concept project with state government
+- Type of partnership: Ongoing multi-partner research project with government

 Whether you have a specific challenge to overcome, or you’re interested in finding out about potential opportunities for your organisation to collaborate with us, get in touch now to start a conversation or subscribe to our climate change news.